piskvorky/gensim/README.md

 ------------

 This software depends on [NumPy], a Python package for scientific computing.
-You must have it installed prior to installing gensim.
+Please bear in mind that building NumPy from source (e.g. by installing gensim on a platform which lacks NumPy .whl distribution) is a non-trivial task involving [linking NumPy to a BLAS library].

-It is also recommended you install a fast BLAS library before installing NumPy.
-This is optional, but using an optimized BLAS such as MKL, [ATLAS] or [OpenBLAS] is known to improve performance by as much as an order of magnitude.
+It is recommended to provide a fast one (such as MKL, [ATLAS] or [OpenBLAS]) which can improve performance by as much as an order of magnitude.
 On OSX, NumPy picks up its vecLib BLAS automatically, so you don’t need to do anything special.